Michał Szpak: 2011–2014: Career beginnings and X Factor

-On March 6, 2011, Szpak took part in Poland's first edition of The X Factor when he sang Czesław Niemen's classic "Dziwny jest ten świat" (Strange is the world).
+On 6 March 2011, Szpak took part in Poland's first edition of The X Factor when he sang Czesław Niemen's classic "Dziwny jest ten świat" (Strange is the world).
 He eventually reached the final of the competition.
 On 5 June 2011, Szpak and 2008 British winner Alexandra Burke sang "Hallelujah" during the final.
-On June 17, 2011 he was part of the lineup for the Orange Warsaw Festival at Stadion Legii, which also included international artists such as Moby, Skunk Anansie, My Chemical Romance, Sistars, Plan B, The Streets and Jamiroquai.
+On 17 June 2011 he was part of the lineup for the Orange Warsaw Festival at Stadion Legii, which also included international artists such as Moby, Skunk Anansie, My Chemical Romance, Sistars, Plan B, The Streets and Jamiroquai.

-Between September 4 and November 6 of 2011, Szpak participated in the 13th edition of Taniec z gwiazdami, the Polish version of Dancing with the Stars, where he was partnered with the Polish professional dancer Paulina Biernat.
+Between 4 September and 6 November 2011, Szpak participated in the 13th edition of Taniec z gwiazdami, the Polish version of Dancing with the Stars, where he was partnered with the Polish professional dancer Paulina Biernat.
 Together they reached 5th place in the competition.
 Szpak's debut EP, XI, was released by Universal Music Poland in December 2011.

-On December 7, 2011, Szpak performed as a guest celebrity on the finale of the Top Model.
+On 7 December 2011, Szpak performed as a guest celebrity on the finale of the Top Model.
 Zostań modelką (Polish for Top Model.
 Become a Model) show, an ongoing Polish reality documentary based on Tyra Banks' America's Next Top Model.

 In 2013, he was awarded first prize at the Russian song Festival in Zielona Gora for his performance of the famous Russian song titled "Dark Eyes" (Russian "Очи чёрные", Ochi chyornye).